wp-plugins/updraftplus/readme.txt

 == Changelog ==

 = Development trunk - not yet released/supported =
+* TWEAK: Save the result of looking for a binary zip (don't re-test)
+* TWEAK: Log file times are now recorded relative to the backup start, rather than the current resumption start
+* FIX: Make sure output buffering is off when sending files from the browser (prevents memory exhaustion)

 = 1.6.46 - 2013/07/11 =
 * FEATURE: New storage back-end for any S3-compatible provider (e.g. Google Cloud Storage, Eucalyptus, Cloudian, many more - tested with Dreamobjects and original S3)